4 Things Businesses Should Consider for Social Impact

 Of course, it is important to take your customers’ values into account when crafting an impact-driven brand message as well.
+You want to make sure that that the invoices you are sending your customers have the right template, like an electrician invoice template, for a professional looking bill.
 With shoppers buying with their values now more than ever, taking a stance for a cause important to your customers will build their loyalty.
 You also must decide as a company which values you draw the line at, if any.
 Sometimes your company beliefs will cost you customers, and you should be prepared for those situations.

 One example of this can be seen following the murder of George Floyd.
 Many brands had not taken a look at their internal values and assessed where they stood on race and injustice.
 Beyond that, businesses that had a strong sense of what they stood for, even if it wasn’t related to police brutality, were more prepared and prompt in coming forward with powerful messages of support and change that resonated with many customers and potentially lost them others.
 Shoppers have more access to information than ever, and they’ll know when a brand is making an authentic statement.
 Ben & Jerry’s has received praise for its statement against white supremacy.
 Brands that made a statement that didn’t match up to their actions or beliefs were called out by former employees and customers.

 It’s not enough to make statements; customers expect action and authentic advocacy.
 While your brand may not be well-versed in issues that arise, you must learn and grow to move forward.